Nicolas Fleuriau Chateau

-Nicolas Gerald Gaetan Fleuriau Chateau (born May 21, 2002) is a Canadian soccer player who plays for Veikkausliiga club VPS, on loan from Vancouver Whitecaps.
+Nicolas Gerald Gaetan Fleuriau Chateau (born May 21, 2002) is a Canadian soccer player who plays as a striker for Canadian Premier League club Atlético Ottawa.

 Early life

 Fleuriau Chateau played youth soccer with Capital United and West Ottawa SC.

 College career

 In 2020, he committed to St. John's University to play for the men's soccer team.
 On April 10, 2021, he made his collegiate debut against the Georgetown Hoyas.
 During a spring game in 2022, he tore his ACL, causing him to miss the entire 2022 season.
 On August 28, 2023, he scored his first collegiate goals, netting a brace in a 2-2 draw with the Rutgers Scarlet Knights.
 He then scored the only goal in their home opener in the next match against the Monmouth Hawks, subsequently earned his first conference weekly honour for his three-goal week, being named to the Big East Conference Weekly Honor Roll.
 He earned another Weekly Honor Roll in October and also scored another two braces that season against the Columbia Lions and the Creighton Bluejays, the latter of which earned him Big East Offensive Player of the Week honours.
 At the end of the season, he was named to the All-Big East First Team, All-East Region Second Team, the Academic All-District Team, and a Second Team Academic All-American.
 He finished the 2023 season with 14 goals.